 At Yoast, we look at sites from all over the world.
-Websites from different countries can differ largely in their choices for color, pictures, navigation and site structure.
+Websites from different countries can differ greatly in their choices for color, pictures, navigation and site structure.
 That made me wonder: are these differences due to cultural preferences?
 It made me remember a study we executed at Yoast some time ago and it gave …Read: "Cultural differences in websites"

 User eXperience (UX) archives - Page 8 of 9